-Let’s give some fair context.
-The company is run by a husband and wife, and not much is publicly known about them.
-For all I know, they could be raising kids and busy with other obligations.
-Considering that the games have been downloaded a billion times each, I’m sure they’ve procured enough ad revenue to load up their savings and be set for life.
+Plus, the games have gotten a billion downloads each.
+I’m sure they’ve procured enough ad revenue to load up their savings and be set for life.
 I can’t begrudge them for that.

 Thanks for reading!
-Leave a Like and Follow my Blog through either WordPress or Email!
+Leave a Like and Follow my Blog through Email!
 Take care, y’all! 🙂